bcgov/mines-digital-trust/openshift/README.md

 ```

 ### Configuration
-The *.param files in the repo have already been generated.
-However, you may find you need different values, or need to add more parameters to your templates.
+The *.param files in the repo are the result of generation and manual edit.
+However, you may find you need different values or add more parameters to your templates.
 When adding more parameters, you will need to re-generate.

+**Important:** The [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools) does do some internal mashing and generating, so the values in your templates may or may not end up in your *.param files as you expect or intend.

+Pay particular attention to `APPLICATION_DOMAIN`.
+This is generated as `<component-name>-<namespace-licence-plate>-<env>-<domain-postfix>` (ex. mines-permitting-agent-a3e512-dev.apps.silver.devops.gov.bc.ca).
+In [settings.sh](settings.sh), we have overridden the default `APPLICATION_DOMAIN_POSTFIX` required for Openshift 4 domains.
+But just be aware that the value you enter for `APPLICATION_DOMAIN` in your templates will be changed on generate.

-**Note:** This is one operation that did not work on Mac Mojave (did not respect `export skip_git_overrides="agent-build.yaml db-build.yaml"` in `settings.sh`).
+**Note:** This is one operation that did not work on Mac Mojave (did not respect `export skip_git_overrides="mines-permitting-agent-build.yaml db-build.yaml"` in `settings.sh`).

 1. Review the generate params options